The Design Inference

-The Design Inference: Eliminating Chance through Small Probabilities is a 1998 book by American philosopher and mathematician William A. Dembski, a proponent of intelligent design, which sets out to establish approaches by which evidence of intelligent agency could be inferred in natural and social situations.
-In the book he distinguishes between three general modes of competing explanations in order of priority: regularity, chance, and design.
-The processes in which regularity, chance, and design are ruled out one by one until one remains as a reasonable and sufficient explanation for an event, are what he calls an "explanatory filter".
+The Design Inference: Eliminating Chance through Small Probabilities is a book which sets out to establish approaches by which evidence of intelligent agency could be inferred in natural and social situations.
+Originally stemming from his 1996 doctoral dissertation, the first edition, written by American philosopher and mathematician William A. Dembski, a proponent of intelligent design, was published in 1998.
+It was revised in 2023 by Dembski and software engineer Winston Ewert.
+In the book they distinguish between three general modes of competing explanations in order of priority: regularity, chance, and design.
+The processes in which regularity, chance, and design are ruled out one by one until one remains as a reasonable and sufficient explanation for an event, are what they call an "explanatory filter".
 It is a method that tries to eliminate competing explanations in a systematic fashion including when a highly improbable event conforms to a discernible pattern that is given independently of the event itself.
-This pattern is Dembski's concept of specified complexity.
-Throughout the book he uses diverse examples such as detectability of spontaneous generation and occurrence of natural phenomena and cases of deceit like ballot rigging, plagiarism, falsification of data, etc.
+This pattern is what Dembski coined specified complexity.
+Throughout the book they use diverse examples such as detectability of spontaneous generation and occurrence of natural phenomena and cases of deceit like ballot rigging, plagiarism, falsification of data, etc.

 The filter states that if the thing being examined cannot be explained by regularity, and if it is too statistically unlikely to be explained by chance, and contains "an independently given pattern", then it may be attributed to design.
-Dembski says his concept is useful to those concerned with detecting design in different fields: forensic scientists, detectives, insurance fraud investigators, cryptographers, and SETI investigators, as well theologians and others who argue for the concepts of the fine-tuned universe and the Anthropic Principle.
+Dembski says the concept that he came up with is useful to those concerned with detecting design in different fields: forensic scientists, detectives, insurance fraud investigators, cryptographers, and SETI investigators, as well theologians and others who argue for the concepts of the fine-tuned universe and the Anthropic Principle.